 The Spiderwire Braided Stealth Superline is the best braided fishing line if you are looking for strength.
 It is constantly going to changes and upgrades, and its most recent upgrade is made 30% stronger.
 You can get four different colors with it: moss green, camo, glow-vis green, and hi-vis yellow.
 The moss green works really well underwater for low visibility.
 The Hi-Vis Yellow works well for visibility above water.

-The Dyneema PE Microfiber technology used to construct the lines makes is super strong and smooth.
-It does not stretch, which makes it ultra sensitive to small tugs and bites underwater.
+The Dyneema PE Microfiber technology used to construct the lines makes it super strong and smooth.
+It does not stretch, which makes it ultra-sensitive to small tugs and bites underwater.
 There is also a color-lock coating technology that helps you cast faster and makes the line last longer in general.
 Spiderwire is offered in many sizes from 6 to 65 pounds, so you can pick the line to fit the occasion.

 Braided Fishing Lines: Pros vs Cons

-Strength: Braided fishing lines are simply pound for pound much stronger than mono lines of the same diameter.
+Strength: Braided fishing lines are simply pounded for pounds much stronger than mono lines of the same diameter.
 This means that they only need to be 1/3 to ¼ the diameter of mono or fluorocarbon lines and still have the same break strength.
-This means you can fit much more braided line on the same spool than mono or fluorocarbon lines.
-In terms of deep sea fishing, this is quite important as you generally want to have longer lines.
-Additionally, when it comes to sea currents, braided lines are less resistant to them due to the lines being ultra thin.
+This means you can fit many more braided lines on the same spool than mono or fluorocarbon lines.
+In terms of deep sea fishing, this is quite important as you generally want to have long lines.
+Additionally, when it comes to sea currents, braided lines are less resistant to them due to the lines being ultra-thin.

 No Stretch: Braided fishing lines do not offer much stretch and are very sensitive to fish bites.
-This means hard hitting fish can easy break the line if you pull hard on the bait.
-Also fish that are gentle with bait and continuously tug on them could even break the line before you get the fish.
+This means hard-hitting fish can easily break the line if you pull hard on the bait.
+Also, fish that are gentle with bait and continuously tug on them could even break the line before you get the fish.
 It is important to set your drag on low when using braided lines.

-Hard to knot: Braided fishing lines are slippery, don’t stretch, and flexible: all which make it incredible hard to knot properly.
+Hard to knot: Braided fishing lines are slippery, don’t stretch, and are flexible: all of which makes it incredibly hard to knot properly.
 You can also add some glue to prevent the knots from slipping.
 Also, they tend to get tangled quite easily, which becomes a mess to untangle.

-Visibility: Since braided lines are highly visible in the water, many fish can see it and tend to shy away from it.
-This could potentially result in less bites.
+Visibility: Since braided lines are highly visible in the water, many fish can see them and tend to shy away from them.
+This could potentially result in fewer bites.
 To bypass this problem, you can attach a fluorocarbon or mono line of a few feet to the end of it as a leader.

 Best Time to Use Braided Fishing Lines

-You can also have a longer line to get to really hard to reach spots.
+You can also have a longer line to get to really hard-to-reach spots.
 Using a braided line basically enlarges your fishing zone.
-Also, because the braided fishing line strength is greater than mono, it will allow you to pull fish from structure much quicker than mono, which gives fish time to move around more.
-Additionally, the sensitivity of braided lines make it good for bottom fishing and working with plugs and lures.
+Also, because the braided fishing line strength is greater than mono, it will allow you to pull fish from the structure much quicker than mono, which gives the fish time to move around more.
+Additionally, the sensitivity of braided lines makes them good for bottom fishing and working with plugs and lures.
 Also since it packs in more strength than mono, it slices through kelp and other things underwater much easier.